Thornaby railway station

-Thornaby is a railway station on the Tees Valley Line, which runs between Bishop Auckland and Saltburn via Darlington.
+Thornaby, originally South Stockton, is a railway station on the Tees Valley Line, which runs between Bishop Auckland and Saltburn via Darlington.
 The station, situated 3 mi 17 chain south-west of Middlesbrough, serves the market town of Thornaby-on-Tees, Borough of Stockton-on-Tees in North Yorkshire, England.
 It is owned by Network Rail and managed by TransPennine Express.
+It is the nearest operating station to the original Stockton Railway Station of the Stockton & Darlington Railway.